cyber-defence-campus/mole/docs/02-Usage.md

 | max_completion_tokens | Maximum number of tokens in a completion                                           |
 | temperature           | Sampling temperature (lower values make the output more focused and deterministic) |

 Based on our initial testing, OpenAI's `o4-mini` model offers a good balance between output quality and cost efficiency.
-However, you are free to use any model or provider that supports tool calling and structured output, depending on your preferences and requirements.
+However, you are free to use any model or provider that supports **tool calling** and **structured output**, depending on your preferences and requirements.

 > **Cost Disclaimer:** The AI analysis feature may incur charges from your LLM provider, depending on their API pricing.
 Costs can vary based on the selected model, the complexity and length of each analysis, and the number of paths analyzed.
 Be sure to review your provider's pricing structure before running bulk analyses.